8/1/2024

 speaker

-So I think we'll probably withhold too much detailed commentary on 2025 for benefit, just given that reallocations are kind of currently underway as the direct subsidy information has come through from CMS.
-But I think to your kind of more broad question around the MBR versus SG&A opportunity for 2025, I think both are an opportunity.
-And what I mean by that is from an MBR standpoint, as John was describing, we were, I think, continuing to be disciplined and margin oriented in the bid process to drive MBR performance improvement into 2025.
-I think the extent of what you see will in part relate to the growth we get, but I think almost irrespective of the level of growth, we see an opportunity to improve MBR next year based on how we came together in the bid process.
-On the SG&A side of things, as John was describing, while we've done a great job this year on driving, you know, close to 300 basis points of SG&A as a percentage of revenue improvement in 2024, we're still going to be north of 11% in total SG&A as a percentage of revenue this year.
-As we talked about in the past, our goal remains to get to 10% or even below that, possibly the high single digits.
+So, I think we'll probably withhold too much detailed commentary on 2025 bids just given that reallocations are kind of currently underway as the direct subsidy information has come through from CMS.
+I think to your kind of more broad question around the MBR versus SG&A opportunity for 2025, you know, I think both are an opportunity.
+And what I mean by that is from an MBR standpoint, as John was describing, we were, I think, you know, continuing to be disciplined and margin-oriented in the bid process to drive MBR performance improvement into 2025.
+I think the extent of which you see it will in part relate to the growth we did.
+But I think almost irrespective of the level of growth, we see an opportunity to improve MBR next year based on how we came together in the bid process.
+On the SG&A side of things that John was describing, while we've done a great job this year on driving close to 300 basis points of SG&A as a percentage of revenue improvement in 2024, we're still going to be north of 11% in total SG&A as a percentage of revenue this year.
+And as we've talked about in the past, our goal remains to get to 10% or even below that, possibly the high single digits.
 So I think as we continue to grow next year, we do continue to anticipate further economies of scale and SG&A leverage improvement in 2025 as well.

 speaker